Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic04/topic4_linear_models_part1_mse_likelihood_bias_variance.md

 Before we continue, let's digress to illustrate maximum likelihood estimation with a simple example.

 Many people probably remember the formula of ethyl alcohol, so I decided to do an experiment to determine whether people remember a simpler formula for methanol: $CH_3OH$.
 We surveyed 400 people to find that only 117 people remembered the formula.
 Then, it is reasonable to assume that the probability that the next respondent knows the formula of methyl alcohol is $\frac{117}{400} \approx 29\%$.
 Let's show that this intuitive assessment is not only good but also a maximum likelihood estimate.
-Where this estimate come from?
+Where does this estimate come from?
 Recall the definition of the Bernoulli distribution: a random variable has a <a href="https://en.wikipedia.org/wiki/Bernoulli_distribution">Bernoulli distribution</a> if it takes only two values ($1$ and $0$ with probability $\theta$ and $1 - \theta$, respectively) and has the following probability distribution function:

 $$\Large p\left(\theta, x\right) = \theta^x \left(1 - \theta\right)^\left(1 - x\right), x \in \left\{0, 1\right\}$$